science-surveyor/grid/design-spec.md

 # `science-surveyor` design spec

-The science surveyor is an interactive visualization designed to help science journalism find contextual information relevant to new research.
+Science Surveyor is an interactive visualization designed to help science journalists find contextual information relevant to new research they are reporting on.

-The graphic contains three fields:
+The graphic contains three sections:

-1. Abstract view
+1. Abstract section
-2. Map view
+2. Map section
-3. Small multiples view
+3. Small multiples sections

 ![0.1 screenshot](images/rough-grid.jpg)